brandonp2412/Flexify/README.md

 - 📈 **Graphs**: Visualize your progress over time with intuitive graphs.
 Understand your improvements and identify areas for further development.

 - ⏱️ **Automatic Rest Timers**: Flexify includes automatic rest timers to help you optimize your workout sessions.
 Stay on track and make the most out of your gym time.
+(Android only)

 <a href='https://play.google.com/store/apps/details?id=com.presley.flexify'>
     <img alt='Get it on Google Play' height="75" src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/>